InseeFr/Pogues/doc/remote-apis/visualization.md

 # Visualize questionnaires

-This services takes a questionnaire description and returns an URL to visualize the questionnaire.
+This service takes a questionnaire description and returns an URL to visualize the questionnaire.

 ## Configuration